DagsHub/client/dagshub/data_engine/README.md

 We also added `fiftyone` to the dependencies, which allows you to load your data into a Voxel51 dataset and explore it in voxel.
-The dataset will have all the metadata loaded
+The datapoints will have all the metadata loaded and a new dataset named same as the datasource name will be created.

+**All of the files in the queried subset will be downloaded to the local machine to `~/dagshub_datasets`**

 Usage: